thojmr/PregnancyPlus/README.md

     - Follow VNGE guides for further info

 ## Bigger!
-- For additonal effect in HS2 you can mimic what KK_Pregnancy does to belly bones to make the final shape even larger/rounder
+- For additonal effect in HS2 you can mimic what KK_Pregnancy does to belly bones to make the final shape larger/rounder
 - Here's how
     - In HS2 or AI: Studio > HS2PE > Adv.mode > Bones
     - Bone: cf_J_kosi01_s  Set the following: PositionZ: 0.6, ScaleZ: 1.6, RotateX: 11